Dariaaaaaaaa/NotShrek/README.md

 # NotShrek
-Just a fun project made with pygame
+Just a fun test project made with pygame.